-We currently lease approximately 10,500 square feet of space in South San Francisco, California, which is used as general office space.
-We believe that this facility is adequate and suitable for our current needs.
+We currently lease approximately 41,200 square feet of space in San Mateo and South San Francisco, California, which is used as general office space.
+We believe that our facilities are adequate and suitable for our current needs.

 Item 3.
 Legal Proceedings